FakET: Simulating Cryo-Electron Tomograms with Neural Style Transfer: Results

-The performance of DF trained on {\sc benchmark} data turned out to be the best in both localization and classification tasks, as expected, since the testing tomogram was reconstructed from the exactly same tilt-series as {\sc benchmark} training set.
-In practice, however, it is infeasible to have such favorable conditions as fully labelled tomograms are not existent.
-Most biological studies focus on one or a~subset of molecules to be labelled.
-And since the labelling process is laborious and requires domain experts, it is also expensive.
-With that in mind, we can hardly expect to have a~training set of tomograms from exactly the same distribution as the tomograms we are interested in.
-Nevertheless, this result serves us, as the name suggests, as a~benchmark that we are trying to reach with our proposed methods.
-The highest {\sc benchmark} F1 score of 81.5\% (68\%~CI [81.1\%, 82.0\%]) on localization task and 58.1\% (68\%~CI [57.9\%, 58.3\%]) on classification task on average across 6 different random seeds was achieved after 65$\pm$4 epochs of training.
+The performance of~DF trained on~{\sc benchmark} data turned out to~be the~best in~both localization and classification tasks, as expected, since the~testing tomogram was reconstructed from the~exactly same tilt-series as {\sc benchmark} training set.
+In practice, however, it is infeasible to~have such favorable conditions as fully labelled tomograms are not existent.
+Most biological studies focus on~one or a~subset of~molecules to~be labelled.
+And since the~labelling process is laborious and requires domain experts, it is also expensive.
+With that in~mind, we can hardly expect to~have a~training set of~tomograms from exactly the~same distribution as the~tomograms we are interested in.
+Nevertheless, this result serves us, as the~name suggests, as a~benchmark that we are trying to~reach with our proposed methods.